Pengyu-Jin/Pengyu-Jin.github.io/docs/major/EN-learn/phrase.md

 ✒️The consequences of our water policies extend beyond jeopardising human health.

+**come down to sth.**: if a complicated situation or problem comes down to something, that is the single most important thing. 归结为。

+✒️A lot of their work comes down to measurement - everything from the exact angle of a swimmer's dive to the second-by-second power output of a cyclist.

 ## adjective phrase

 **brick and mortar**: relating to or being a traditional business serving customers in a building as contrasted to an online business.